Dudgeon Master: Alar

 Of course, I also have a bunch of house rules.

-We play using two main tools: Mumble for voice chat and Roll20 for maps, minis, and dice.
-So far, they have worked pretty well.
+We played using two main tools: Mumble for voice chat and Roll20 for maps, minis, and dice.
+They worked pretty well.

 Setting